 type: "text" and type: "query_string":- Use

-type: "query_string"when you need boolean operators, phrase prefix matching, boosting, or OR logic between terms.
+type: "query_string"when you need an exact phrase in the ranking ("like this"), boolean operators, phrase prefix matching, boosting, slop, or field-specific clauses.
 See the query syntax reference for the full list of operators.

 | Operator | Example | Description |